TheLastGimbus/GooglePhotosTakeoutHelper/README.md

  - Guys at [Photoprism](https://photoprism.org/) are working on full Google Photos alternative, with search and AI tagging etc, but it's stil work in progress.
 (I will edit this when they are done, but can't promise :P )

 ### Google has changed folder structure
-Around december 2020, Google stopped putting photos in thousands of "yyyy-mm-dd" folders, and started putting them in tens of "Photos form yyyy" folders instead 🙄
+Around december 2020, Google stopped putting photos in thousands of "yyyy-mm-dd" folders, and started putting them in tens of "Photos from yyyy" folders instead 🙄

 - If you have new "year folders" (that is, few folders named like "Photos from 2012") (+albums) - use the newest version